Complaints about TEQSA policy

 - TEQSA aims to provide high quality services to all stakeholders, and invites complaints from external stakeholders when its practices or services, or the actions of its employees or contractors, do not meet the standards set out in its Service Charter.

-- All complaints against TEQSA or its employees will be considered seriously and all such complaints will be investigated on the basis of an impartial examination of the evidence.
+- All complaints against TEQSA or its employees will be considered seriously.

 - Complaints about TEQSA will be handled in a way that is prompt, respectful, responsive, fair and consistent.